Occasional flashes during man’s time on this sphere have illuminated the otherwise dark path toward his ethereal ultimate goal.

 How does a free society (in which competition is the natural result) measure up in this regard?
 How does it compare with an unfree society (without competition)?
 People strive to achieve the highest degree and quality of self-satisfaction regardless of the political system under which they live.
 They attempt to increase their material possessions.
 They want to win the favorable acceptance of their families, friends, and acquaintances through business, civic, or other accomplishments.

-In a free society, each man is responsible for himself—therefore, must rely on himself to provide the level of living or whatever else gives him the most self-gratification.
-The amount and degree of his success depends solely upon his ability and will to choose the actions that will produce for him the highest quality of satisfaction.
+In a free society, each man is responsible for himself—therefore must rely on himself to provide the level of living or whatever else gives him the most self-gratification.
+The amount and degree of his success depend solely upon his ability and will to choose the actions that will produce for him the highest quality of satisfaction.
 A higher quality of self-interest is thus encouraged in a free society, for with it comes better material and nonmaterial rewards for him.

 But rewards alone are not the only incentives.
 There are also incentives of a negative nature, so that failure to exert effort and to make good decisions will bring him such penalties as hunger, cold, inconvenience, discomfort, and material loss.
 Since it is comfortable to have enough food and uncomfortable to be hungry, and since each person is responsible for feeding himself in a free society, there is no doubt as to the presence of this motivation via self-interest.
 As wants beyond food and the basic necessities are attainable to individual persons (that is, if they are free to try to attain them), the quality of self-interest undergoes a change.
 It points unmistakably upward toward a higher quality of satisfaction choices from which all society benefits.
 The good is amplified and the bad minimized when men are free.